Date set for inquests into deaths of 19-year-old mum and son, aged two

 Following initial inquiries, the case was referred to the coroner by Sergeants Ian Brown and Stuart Duffell, of Suffolk police.

-A post-mortem examination found that the cause of death for both Kai and Kamari was compression of the neck.
+A post-mortem examination found that the cause of death for both Kia and Kamari was compression of the neck.

 Police confirmed at the time that they do not believe anyone else was directly involved in the incident.